mbarcia/CSV-Payments-PoC/docs/guide/observability.md

 # Observability

-This guide explains how to monitor, trace, and observe pipeline applications built with the Pipeline Framework using industry-standard tools and practices.
+This guide explains how to monitor, trace, and observe pipeline applications built with The Pipeline Framework using industry-standard tools and practices.

 ## Overview

-Observability in the Pipeline Framework encompasses:
+Observability in The Pipeline Framework encompasses:

 1. **Metrics**: Collecting quantitative data about pipeline performance
 2. **Tracing**: Tracking requests as they flow through the pipeline